jw3/example-matlab/docker/pdal-working/README.md

-PDAL
+PDAL with working Matlab
 ===

-Out of the box, linking issues with Matlab
+Using a modified version of pdal and some runtime changes.

 #### see
 - https://hub.docker.com/r/pdal/dependencies/